Order fulfillment guide

 - Expensive and untimely returns

-The point here is not to scare you, but to makes sure you are aware of the challenges inherent in shipping cross-border.
+As a shipper, you should be aware of the challenges inherent in shipping cross-border.
 Shipwire’s sophisticated integration with carrier partners delivers the most accurate shipment cost and delivery time estimates possible.
-However this cost estimation does not include brokerage fees, taxes, customs or duties that may be imposed on your shipments, and delivery time estimates cannot anticipate unexpected delays imposed in customs processing.
-In addition, there are instances where customs may refuse to process orders, impose unanticipated customs or duties on International shipments at their discretion, or even in rare cases, lose product.
+However, this cost estimation does not include brokerage fees, taxes, customs or duties that may be imposed on your shipments, and delivery time estimates cannot anticipate unexpected delays imposed in customs processing.
+In addition, there are instances where customs may refuse to process orders, impose unanticipated customs or duties on International shipments at their discretion, or even in rare cases, lose the product.
 Even perfectly documented shipments can be returned to the warehouse, without a stated reason.
 For all of these reasons, Shipwire can only offer cross-border shipping on a best-effort basis, with the understanding that:

 Minimizing the Risks